 To ask a question in standard Korean, you just change your intonation.
 However in formal Korean, the ㅂ니다 ending changes to ㅂ니까, hence ‘하십니까?’

 Watch out for the pronunciation: when followed by an ㄴ, the ㅂ letter sounds like an ‘m’ rather than a ‘b’.

 If you’re excited about all the varieties of ‘hello’ in Korean, we’ve got one more in store for you!
 There is a special word for ‘hello’ that is used when answering the telephone.
 This word is ‘여보세요’.

 It’s a polite way to answer the phone, even if you don’t know who the caller is.
 Be careful not to use this greeting in person—phone calls only!

-Alternative Ways to Say ‘Hello’ in Korean
+Bonus Ways to Say ‘Hello’ in Korean

 Once you are familiar with the informal, standard, and informal ways of saying ‘hello’, you may want to add in some other greetings to the mix.
 You might use some of these on their own, while others you may combine with an 안녕하세요.

 This phrase means ‘good morning’.
 It’s not used quite the same as it is in English, but it is similar.
 It is made up of the adjective 좋다 (jota) which means ‘good’, the word 아침 (achim) which means ‘morning’, and the verb 이다 (ida) which means ‘to be’.